fatiharapoglu/twitter/README.md

 -   [ ] useDeferredValue for search if react query has not have it
 -   [ ] lazy in react, hover for profiles with suspense
 -   [ ] make all fn arrow
+-   [ ] change all request to nextRequest